mth229/mth229.github.io/limits.md

 The `SymPy` package for `Julia` provides a means to for `Julia` users to interact with the `SymPy` add-on for the `Python` programming language.
-That package provides symbolic math features.
-One such feature is the ability to perform symbolically the limit of $f(x)$ as
-$x$ approaches $c$.
+This package is loaded by the `MTH229` package.
+The SymPy package provides symbolic math features.
+One such feature is the ability to perform symbolically the limit of $f(x)$ as $x$ approaches $c$.

 The `limit` function accesses these features.
 Its basic use is straightforward, just pass a function and a value of `c`:

 ```
-using SymPy			# must be installed
 f(x) = sin(x)/x
 c = 0
 limit(f, c)